MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-design-profiles-using-client.md

 -->
 ## Exporting profiles

+When you export profiles, the system exports all user-defined profiles and page customizations that have been made in the tenant.
+It doesn't export profiles and page customizations introduced by extensions.

 To export profiles from the client, open the **Profiles (Roles)** page, and select the **Export Profiles** action.
 A .zip file is downloaded to your computer.
-The .zip filed is referred to as a profile package.
+The file is referred to as a profile package.

-When you export profiles, the system exports all user-defined profiles and page customizations that have been made in tenant.
-It doesn't export profiles and page customizations introduced by extensions.

 Once you have the profile package, you can import it as-is to another tenant.
 Or, you can extract the files and make more changes to profiles and page customizations.

 > [!NOTE]
-> To export profiles, a user requires only read permission to the **Profiles** page and table.
+> To export profiles, a user requires read permission to the **Profiles** page and table as a minimum.
 This capability allows normal users to hand over profiles to others for troubleshooting.

 ## Importing profiles

 Importing profiles lets you add new profiles and page customizations or replace existing ones on a tenant.
+To import profiles, do the following steps:

 1. Get the profile package that contains the new or modified profiles.
 2. Before you import a package, we recommend that you export the current profiles so you have a copy.